-Malik Siraj Akbar is a Washington-D.C.
+Malik Siraj Akbar is a journalist based in Washington-D.C.
 He is the editor of the Baluch Hal and a columnist for the Independent Urdu.
 A former Bureau Chief of Pakistan's leading newspaper, the Daily Times, Akbar has written for the New York Times, Foreign Policy, the Chicago Tribune, the BBC, the Independent, the Times of India, the Hindustan Times, the Indian Express, the Hindu, the Huffington Post, the Diplomat, Dawn, the Express Tribune, the Asia Times, the Center for Public Integrity, and many other publications.
 As a political expert, he has been interviewed or quoted by the New York Times, CNN, BBC, Al-Jazeera, the Washington Post, the Washington Times, the Diplomat, Foreign Policy, the Guardian, the Voice of America, Reuters and many other news organizations.
 In 2015, Akbar graduated from the Harvard Kennedy School of Government with a Master's degree in Public Administration.
 He is a former Hubert H. Humphrey Fellow at Arizona State University, Reagan-Fascell Democracy Fellow at the National Endowment for Democracy, Edward Mason Fellow at Harvard University, a former Board Member of the South Asian Journalists Association (SAJA), the Vice President of the Harvard Kennedy School Washington D.C.
 Alumni Council.
-He is a current member of the Online News Association and PEN America.
+He is a current member of the Online News Association, Investigative Reporters and Editors and PEN America.